Braves vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner and the Chicago Cubs will take the field against the Atlanta Braves and starter Bryce Elder on Tuesday.
-First pitch is at 7:20 PM ET at Truist Park.
+Darius Vines will start for the Atlanta Braves on Wednesday at Truist Park against Seiya Suzuki and the Chicago Cubs.
+First pitch is at 7:20 PM ET for the second game of a three-game series.

-The favored Braves have -140 moneyline odds to win against the underdog Cubs, who are listed at +115.
-The over/under is 9.5 runs for the contest.
+The favored Braves have -160 moneyline odds against the underdog Cubs, who are listed at +135.
+The total is 10.5 runs for the game (with -110 odds on the over and -110 odds on the under).

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.